Deepak-tect/Notes/general.md

 For simple requests, the browser adds the Origin header automatically, and the server responds accordingly.
 For non-simple (preflighted) requests, the browser first sends an OPTIONS request to check if the actual request is allowed, and then, if approved, sends the actual request.
 ```

+# CSRF (Cross-Site Request Forgery):

+CSRF (Cross-Site Request Forgery) is a type of web security vulnerability that occurs when an attacker tricks a user's browser into making unintended and unauthorized requests to a web application.
+CSRF attacks typically target state-changing actions, such as modifying account settings or making transactions, by exploiting the trust that a website has in a user's browser.

+Here's a simple example to illustrate how a CSRF attack works:

+1. Scenario Setup:

+   - Let's say a user is logged into their online banking account, which is vulnerable to CSRF attacks.

+   * The banking website allows users to transfer money between accounts by submitting a form with the destination account number and the amount to transfer.
+   * The website verifies the user's session to authenticate the transfer request.

+2. Crafting the Attack:

+   - An attacker creates a malicious website or sends a phishing email to the victim, enticing them to visit a page controlled by the attacker.
+   - The attacker's page contains hidden form elements that mimic the structure of the transfer form on the banking website.
+   - These hidden form elements automatically submit a transfer request to the banking website without the user's knowledge.

+3. Victim Interaction:

+   - The victim, who is logged into their banking account in another browser tab or session, visits the attacker's page either willingly or unknowingly (through a phishing email, for example).
+   - Since the victim is authenticated with the banking website, their browser automatically includes the session cookie for the banking site in the request to transfer money.

+4. Execution of Attack:

+   - The victim's browser, unaware of the attack, submits the hidden form elements containing the malicious transfer request to the banking website.
+   - Since the request includes the victim's session cookie, the banking website believes it's a legitimate request initiated by the authenticated user.
+   - As a result, the banking website processes the unauthorized transfer, moving funds from the victim's account to the attacker's account.

+5. Impact:

+   - The attacker successfully transfers money from the victim's account to their own without the victim's consent or knowledge.
+   - The victim may not realize the unauthorized transaction until later, causing financial loss and potential harm.

+To prevent CSRF attacks, web applications can implement countermeasures such as:

+- Using CSRF tokens: Unique tokens generated for each session or request that must be included with state-changing requests.
+These tokens are validated by the server to ensure that the request originated from a trusted source.
+- Implementing SameSite cookies: Setting the SameSite attribute on cookies to prevent them from being sent along with cross-origin requests, thereby reducing the risk of CSRF attacks.
+- Employing proper authentication and authorization mechanisms: Ensuring that state-changing requests require more than just session cookies for authentication, such as additional credentials or multi-step verification processes.

 # Redis